-Canon 200D versus Pentax K-3
+Canon 200D vs Pentax K-3

 The Canon EOS 200D (called Canon SL2 in some regions) and the Pentax K-3 are two digital cameras that were revealed to the public, respectively, in June 2017 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 is notably larger (15 percent) than the Canon 200D.
 Moreover, the K-3 is substantially heavier (77 percent) than the 200D.
 It is noteworthy in this context that the K-3 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 250D||122 mm||93 mm||70 mm||449 g||1070||n||Apr 2019||599|

 |7.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529|

 |9.||Canon M5||116 mm||89 mm||61 mm||427 g||295||n||Sep 2016||979|